 THE BOOK: CURRENT DIARY—on the materiality of asemic writing by Erika Tsimbrovsky in collaboration with Vadim Puyandaev and Others

 I am offering an inquiry into writing-practice performances that open up toward diverse and non-normative experiences.
 I explore the edges of meaning-making where thoughts are becoming, being alive, but never crystallizing into concepts.
-In this way, I practice theory with community performance as an art/dance of asemic performance in order to sense meanings that are arriving but are never here.
 With collaborators, I use various art media to investigate the potential that evolves if the body’s manifestations are present in the performance.
 This is an asemic process and central to the way my art practice creates narratives about ‘othered’ ways of living.

 PFS Symposium, UC Davis, May 7th, 2021